Skip to main content

 • International Education Standards

-Initial professional development (IPD) and continuing professional development (CPD) requirements for auditors, the only segment of the accountancy profession regulated in Finland, are established in the Auditing Act (1141/2015) and are further detailed and implemented by the Ministry of Employment and Economy through its Regulations No. 1442 of 2015.
-The Audit Oversight Unit is responsible for conducting examinations and registering and licensing all auditors.
+Initial professional development (IPD) and continuing professional development (CPD) requirements for auditors, the only regulated segment of the accountancy profession in Finland, are established in the Auditing Act (1141/2015) and further detailed through Ministry Regulation No. 1442/2015.
+The Audit Oversight Unit (AOU) is responsible for conducting professional examinations, maintaining the register of authorized auditors, and overseeing compliance with qualification and CPD requirements.

 Current Status: Partially Adopted